arjun-chagal/weatherdisplay-app/README.md

 cd weatherdisplay-app

 ```
-### Install dependencies
+### 2 Install dependencies and run
-Install the dependencies to run the app locally, and start hosting locally
+Install the dependencies to run the app and start hosting locally
 ```bash
 npm install
 npm start